KSheeds1/Gym-Rat-Dictionaries/README.md

  INSERT IMG OF COLOUR PALETTE HERE

 **Typography:**
-The fonts chosen are simple and clean, in keeping with the overall aesthetic and purpose of the app.
+The fonts chosen for the app are '[DM Serif Display](https://fonts.google.com/specimen/DM+Serif+Display?query=DM+)' and '[Raleway](https://fonts.google.com/specimen/Raleway?preview.text=Gym%20Rat%20Dictionaries&preview.text_type=custom)'.
+They were selected as both styles are clean and simple yet are similar to font styles seen in dictionaries worldwide, and therefore, in keeping with the overall aesthetic and purpose of the app.
+INSERT IMAGE OF FONTS HERE

 **Images:**
 The images chosen are all fitness orientated and intuitively provide further context to the purpose of the site.
 The option for users to provide imagery along with their definition was included as it provides visual context to the definition.